ppy/osu-wiki/wiki/Tournaments/RMoT_Invitational/5/en.md

 ### General Rules

-- The tournament will be held in 1v1 double-elimination format with traditional seeding.
+1. The tournament will be held in 1v1 double-elimination format with traditional seeding.
-- The matches will be played using Score V2 and TeamVS settings.
+2. The matches will be played using Score V2 and TeamVS settings.
-- A referee will be present in every match and every match will be streamed, with additional commentators when possible.
+3. A referee will be present in every match and every match will be streamed, with additional commentators when possible.
-- The tournament will be held over three weekends, joining the [Discord server](https://discord.gg/9sKe7nF "Discord invite link") is mandatory at least for the duration of the tournament.
+4. The tournament will be held over three weekends, joining the [Discord server](https://discord.gg/9sKe7nF "Discord invite link") is mandatory at least for the duration of the tournament.
+5. The **Winning conditions** for each stage will be:
-- Round of 16 and Losers Round 1 are BO5, Quarterfinals, Semifinals, Losers Round 2, and Losers Round 3 are BO7.
-Finals, Losers Round 4, and Losers Semifinals are BO9.
-Grand Finals and Losers Finals are BO11.
+   - Round of 16 and Losers Round 1 are Best-of-5.
+   - Quarterfinals, Semifinals, Losers Round 2, and Losers Round 3 are Best-of-7.
+   - Finals, Losers Round 4, and Losers Semifinals are Best-of-9.
+   - **Grand Finals and Losers Finals** are Best-of-11

 ### Match Rules